 - The deadline to submit an LOI for consideration was Thursday, April 18, 2019 at 5:00pm ET.
 Please note that schools that do not submit an LOI by this deadline will not be able to apply for a grant.

-- Schools invited to complete a full application must submit by Friday, May 31, 2019 at 8:00pm ET.
+- The deadline for schools invited to complete a full application to submit was Friday, May 31, 2019 at 8:00pm ET.

 - The 2018 Champions Grant Recipients will be announced no later than December 31, 2019.

 Any K-12 public school in the districts listed below are eligible to apply.
 Please note that schools must be in operation and serving students for at least 2 years.
 Parent organizations, Pre Schools, Private Schools, Parochial Schools and Non-profit organizations are not eligible to apply and should not create an account in the system (accounts created by anyone other than a school staff member will be deleted).
 Schools with an active Champions Grant (received in 2018 or have not completed a Final Report) are not eligible to apply for the current grant cycle.

 Hilldale Public Schools

 Charter schools geographically located within the eligible school districts may apply.
 Charter schools in Tulsa, OK are also eligible to apply.